 Use these general guidelines to ensure your IP warming goes as smoothly as possible.
 The best way to start is to create a warm-up schedule based on your own sending practices and business needs.

-- Send email from the new IP to the Return Path Seed List throughout the warm-up period.
-You can use Inbox Monitor to see the progress of your warm up and make any adjustments needed to improve inbox placement.
+- Send email from the new IP to the Everest Seed List throughout the warm-up period.
+You can use Inbox Placement to see the progress of your warm up and make any adjustments needed to improve inbox placement.
 You may need to adjust your daily sending volumes, or your connection and throughput settings.

 - Send to your most engaged subscribers first and gradually introduce other segments of your list with less engaged subscribers.

 - Double your sending volume every three to four days until you reach your maximum daily volume.

 - Don't force through volume just to hit the volume threshold for that day.
 For example, if you are sending to 10,000 subscribers on day five, but your only send volume for that day is for 8,500 subscribers, don't bother coming up with another 1,500 subscribers to make up the difference.
 Allow for natural daily fluctuations and just cap the volume for the day.